MandyZhangxy/stat159-project2/README.md

 This assignment is about applying the computational toolkit (plus R) to reproduce regression analysis collaboratively in teams of two members.
 More specifically, the idea is to reproduce the analysis from sections 6.2, 6.3, 6.6 and 6.7 in Chapter 6:*Linear Model Selection and Regularization*, from the book "An introduction to Statistical Learning" (by James et at) at http://www-bcf.usc.edu/~gareth/ISL/.

-The purpose of this assignment is to extend the scope of the previous HW2.
-In addition to keep applying regression analysis in R -- using `lm()`-- I will also write some functions as well as their unit tests.

 In this repository
 ```
 stat159-project2/